December 8, 2023 • 3 min read

 Why we built Nid, and how it helps you save money and the planet.

-We are thrilled to announce the public launch of Nid, the new collaborative inventory app designed for modern households.
+We are thrilled to announce the early launch of Nid, the new inventory app designed for modern households.

 The Problem with Pantries